PC Koshien" started in Fukushima Prefecture ahead of other prefectures in Japan

-In 2005, three years after the inaugural event, we spoke with Dr. Rentaro Yoshioka, who has been participating in the event since its third edition, about the "History of PC Koshien.
+In 2005, three years after the inaugural event, we spoke with Professor YOSHIOKA Rentaro, who has been participating in the event since its third edition, about the "History of PC Koshien.

-Regarding his motivation for participating in the PC Koshien, Mr. Yoshioka says, "I was originally in charge of open lectures at the university and was initially asked to help run the programming section of the competition.
-I think I was invited in part because I was anticipating that I would be able to improve the quality of the competitions and manage the competitions on campus with the help of the students who were helping me with the open lectures, and in part because I was anticipating that the competitions would be online," said Professor Yoshioka.
+Regarding his motivation for participating in the PC Koshien, Professor YOSHIOKA says, "I was originally in charge of open lectures at the university and was initially asked to help run the programming section of the competition.
+I think I was invited in part because I was anticipating that I would be able to improve the quality of the competitions and manage the competitions on campus with the help of the students who were helping me with the open lectures, and in part because I was anticipating that the competitions would be online," said Professor YOSHIOKA.

 At that time, Fukushima Prefecture was making efforts to improve the Internet environment, including efforts to install personal computers in all schools in the prefecture.
 However, in terms of actual operation, there was a huge difference from the current situation, and the use of PCs in high schools and the Internet connection environment were far from sufficient.
 He also researched the actual conditions of high schools nationwide.
-"The reason why we were able to say that we could do it was because the University of Aizu knew more about the actual conditions of online competitions than any other university, and we were confident that we could do it because of our expertise," said Dr. Yoshioka.
-Dr. Yoshioka said.
+"The reason why we were able to say that we could do it was because the University of Aizu knew more about the actual conditions of online competitions than any other university, and we were confident that we could do it because of our expertise," said Professor YOSHIOKA.
+Professor YOSHIOKA said.

 Toward the next stage of the company's development on the occasion of its 10th anniversary